ricky11/youface/readme.md

-# Welcomne to youface!
+# Welcome to youface!

-## Its like yourtube meets facebook, but better!
+## Its like youtube meets facebook, but better!

 ## A demo project for PREFACE to show off simple HTML/CSS layouts with images, backgrounds, forms & lists.